barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     sphere.

     A pair of wires run from the telescope up along the ceiling and south towards the dining room.
-If the [glos:pc] experiment, they can see that adjusting the telescope adjusts the view through the dining room window, and pulling the cord adjusts the telescope.
+If the [abbr:pc "PCs"] experiment, they can see that adjusting the telescope adjusts the view through the dining room window, and pulling the cord adjusts the telescope.

-    *Inside the telescope:* is the treasure the [glos:pc] have been sent to find.
-A [glo:pc] can safely dismantle the telescope if they are wearing the fancy wizard gloves.
+    *Inside the telescope:* is the treasure the [abbr:pc "PCs"] have been sent to find.
+A [abbr:pc] can safely dismantle the telescope if they are wearing the fancy wizard gloves.

 10. **Mazirian's private library**